What is the sheet metal bending process?

-Variables in metal bending
+Variables in sheet metal bending process

 While sheet metal gauges run from 0.005 to 0.249 inches thick, aluminum and steel plate thicknesses start at 0.250 in. and go all the way up to 13 in. or even more.
 Likewise, plate steel varies in strength from mild varieties to some very high-strength materials.